-The Dieline Awards are proud to partner with A Plastic Planet to launch the world’s first Plastic Free Award for sustainable, biobased, Plastic Free packaging.
+The Dieline Awards are proud to partner with A Plastic Planet to launch the world’s first Plastic Free Award for sustainable Plastic Free packaging.
 Together, we want to recognize the innovation and efforts of designers and brands for creating the solutions of tomorrow, today.

-A Plastic Planet (APP) is a grassroots movement launched in January 2017 with a single goal – to turn off the plastic tap.
-Together, we want to ignite and inspire the world to turn off the plastic tap.
-We want to dramatically reduce the use of plastic; especially that used to package food and drink.
+A Plastic Planet (APP) are global pro-social change-makers.
+Together we have a single goal – to ignite and inspire the world to turn off the plastic tap.
+APP work collaboratively with industry, Governments, the UN and legislators to accelerate the pace of change.
+We want to the dramatically reduce the misuse of plastic, especially that used to package food and drink.

 Who evaluates the Plastic Free Award?